corychung/odin-calculator/README.md

 In the future I would like to take a second look at the logic and revamp it to be more concise and readable.
 Right now it is a bit of spaghetti code so I would like to take a second shot at it.

+TO FIX:
+- rewrite codebase
+- disable decimal button after 1 use